rmed/forgotten/README.md

 - `/listusers`: admin command, list all users in the database
 - `/rmuser <tg_id>`: admin command, remove a user from the database, including all their stored reminders
 - `/me`: find Telegram ID
 - `/remember`: create a new reminder.
-The bot will ask for both date and message
+The bot will ask for both date and message/photo
 - `/remember <datetime>`: create a new reminder.
-The bot will only ask for a message
+The bot will only ask for a message/photo
 - `/cancel`: cancel current operation

 Note that all dates must be written in `YYYY-MM-DD hh:mm` format.